Hoan Kiem Lake and Ngoc Son Temple: Things You Should Know

 Hoan Kiem Lake (Vietnamese: Hồ Hoàn Kiếm or Hồ Gươm):

-The Hoan Kiem lake and the Ngoc Son Temple offer plenty of trees and shaded spots in which to escape the busy city streets of Hanoi.
+The Hoan Kiem lake (Sword Lake or Returning Sword Lake), located in Hanoi's Old Quarter, offers plenty of trees and shaded spots in which to escape the busy city streets of Hanoi.
 It is loacated in the Old Quarter, and next to the main post office.
 It is free for the lake, but you have to purchase the ticket for Ngoc Son Temple at a booth located on the left-hand side before you cross the red bridge.

 Hoan Kiem Lake in Hanoi attracts many tourists and locals looking to get away from the noise and frenetic pace of the capital city.
 Peaceful and tranquil, the lake surrounding Ngoc Son Temple, a Buddhist Pagoda sitting in the centre on a small island.